 State water quality agencies are responsible for monitoring surface waters for biannual assessments of the conditions of their states' waters as part of implementing the Clean Water Act (CWA).
 The capacity for states to prioritize and access WSRs is one reason for the large-scale data gaps throughout the national system.
 State water quality agencies have guided the development of our data collection plan as they will use the data to inform their management decisions to comply with the CWA.
 They have provided insight into QA/QC and lab requirements, data needs and standards, and likely applications of the project data.
 State agency contacts have consistently stated that data products resulting from this project will meet an advisory data standard, which is immediately below a formal assessment.
-These data can be used to screen for potential priorities in future assessments, and to supplement existing data to determine the current condition of water bodies.
+These data to determine the current condition of water bodies.
 Each state has different data needs and standards, however all are based on EPA requirements.
 A list of contacted state agencies, along with notes from initial conversations with them is included as an appendix to this quality assurance project plan (Appendix 3).